patternfly/patternfly-elements/elements/pfe-modal/README.md

 ## Slots

 ### Trigger
 The only part visible on page load, the trigger opens the modal window.
 The trigger can be a button, a cta or a link.
+While it is part of the modal web component, it does not contain any intrinsic styles.

 ### Header
 The header is an optional slot that appears at the top of the modal window.
 It should be a header tag (h2-h6).